Here are all the winners from the Oscars 2024 – rolling list

 Red, White and Blue

-The Wonderful Story of Henry Sugar
+The Wonderful Story of Henry Sugar – winner

 Best Animated Short Film